 By having separate stacks for each pole and having them in zig-zag manner, when viewed vertically (from top) the poles will seem to be alternating though discrete through the height of the cylinder.
 The gap is not really needed except in between two stacks.
 Hence the stepping angel will exclude the gap.
 Ergo, reduction in the stepping angle.

 When trying to identify permanent magnet vs. variable reluctance motors, PM magnets are often made of folded steel and are quite small with low rotor inertia.
 They are typically of poor construction.
 VR motors are typically long and slender, and tend to have much looser bearings.
 They can be spun very rapidly and often make a ‘whooshing’ noise.

 Neither ‘cog’, a distinctive feature of hybrid motors (when you turn them, they feel stiff and grainy; the magnets aligning with the pole laminations allow you to feel the steps.)

-In the posts to come we will discuss the interface of stepper motors with microcontroller to observe how they behave for various types of excitation and probably discuss some power electronics involved in driving high current to big motors like the one that was opened in this post.
-Subscribe to our newsletters to get our posts delivered to your inbox as an when they appear on this blog.
+In the posts to come, we will discuss the interface of stepper motors with microcontroller to observe how they behave for various types of excitation and probably discuss some power electronics involved in delivering the high current needed by the big motors (like the one that was opened in this post).